rscataran/SendTopyLoadBookmarklet/README.md

 Changes made:
 - Translated to English
 - Added Package Name field
-- Shorter Timeout to close dialog
+- Longer timeout to close dialog

 How to Install and Use:
 1. On your Browser, create a new bookmark